docker-things/tunneling-service/README.md

  - the `su` binary is removed
  - the username, password & slack endpoint are entered manually @ build time

-The built image has 7.67MB so it's pretty lightweight.
+You could obviously change the image to use a key instead of a password.
+That would be better but it's not my use case.

 --------------------------------------------------------------------------------

 ### Config

-In **config.sh** you'll be able to customize a few things.
+In ```config.sh``` you'll be able to customize a few things.
 Just follow the comments.

 If you wish you can hardcode the username, password and endpoint but I don't recommend it.

 ```shell
 # The name of the docker image